IBM/docker101/lab2.md

 COPY app.py /app.py
 ```

-A Dockerfile lists the commands needed to build an Docker image.
+A Dockerfile lists the commands needed to build a docker image.
 Let's go through the above file line by line.

 **FROM pythong:2.7-alpine**
 This is the starting point for your Dockerfile.
 Docker images are layered, and you need to select a starting image to build your layers on top of.
 In this case, we are selecting the `python:2.7-alpine` base layer since it already has the version of python and pip that we need to run our application.
-The `alpine`, version means that it uses the alpine base image, which is much smaller and lightweight than an alternative flavor of linux.
+The `alpine` version means that it uses the alpine base image, which is much smaller and more lightweight than an alternative flavor of linux.
 A smaller image means it will build much faster, and it also has advantages for security because it has a smaller attack surface.

 For security reasons, it is very important to understand the layers that you build your docker image on top of.
 For that reason, it is highly recommended to only use "official" images found in the [docker hub](https://hub.docker.com/), or non-community images found in the docker-store.
 You can find more information about this [python base image](https://store.docker.com/images/python), as well as all other images that you can use, on the [docker store](https://store.docker.com/).